 Please remember that research activities in FP7 should respect fundamental ethical principles, including those reflected in the Charter of Fundamental Rights of the European Union.
-Ethical principles include the need to ensure the freedom of research and the need to protect the physical and moral integrity of individuals and the welfare of animals.
+Ethical principles include the need to protect the physical and moral integrity of individuals, their privacy and dignity and the welfare of animals.
 For this reason, the European Commission carries out an ethical review of proposals when appropriate.
-The following fields of research shall not be financed under this Framework Programme: